vincycav96/App_Pos/README.md

 # App_Pos
-This repo contains an app that implements a cash management system for a commercial activity
+This repo contains an app that implements a cash management system for a commercial activity.